ZhiwenShao/JAANet/README.md

 # JAANet
 This repository implements the training and testing of JAA-Net for "[Deep Adaptive Attention for Joint Facial Action Unit Detection and Face Alignment](http://openaccess.thecvf.com/content_ECCV_2018/papers/Zhiwen_Shao_Deep_Adaptive_Attention_ECCV_2018_paper.pdf)".
-The repository offers the original implementation of the paper in Caffe
+The repository offers the original implementation of the paper in Caffe.
+The PyTorch implementation can be found [here](https://github.com/ZhiwenShao/PyTorch-JAANet)

 # Getting Started
 ## Dependencies